Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Regular search
-     - A search conducted by a user on a host where the user is in control over which databases can be searched.
+     - A search conducted by a user on a host where the user has the option of selecting the databases being searched.
      -

    * - Release